eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 - PalmliX - Created the video series that informs this documentation.

 # Acknowledgments <a name = "acknowledgments"></a>
 - A huge thanks to both PalmliX and Grue.
-Both serve as a inspiration for me and the Quake 2 mapping community.
+Both serve as an inspiration for me and the Quake 2 mapping community.